TalariaSoftware/ncmanager-help/index.md

       </header>
       <div class='usa-card__body'>
         <p>
-        Agendas are the official notice
+        Agendas are the official notices
         of neighborhood council meetings.
         They say
-        what group is boing to meet,
+        what group is going to meet,
         when and where
         the meeting will be held,
         and what will be discussed